Sri Chirakkakavu Bhagavthi Temple

-Sree Chirakkakavu Bhagavathi Temple is a Hindu temple near Thalassery, Kannur in the state of Kerala, India.
+Sree Chirakkakavu Bhagavathi Temple is a Hindu temple At Thalassery, North Malabar in the state of Kerala, India.
 It is one of the oldest Devi Temples in North Kerala.
 The temple is surrounded by kavu or groves of trees.

 History and dedication

 The presiding deity of this temple is the goddess Kaali, who is worshipped as Thrigunaathmika (in three forms).
 According to established belief, the temple was built by Chirakkkal Raja, the king of Kolathiri, after a svayambhu of Kaali the Koduvally River, and thus bears his name.
 Kaali is said to have appeared at Vamal with her retinue, in a palace at the river's confluence with the sea, and in the form of a divine fish.
 The king built the temple on top of Illikkunnu, believed to be the thapovan of an earlier era.

 The temple structure is believed to be at least 800 years old.

 Other deities (upadevathas)

 Guntur Kotta vaanavar, Ilankarumakan and Poothadi are in a single shrine near the temple.

 Outside the Nalambalam there is a Sarppakkavu (Snake Shrine) in the south-west corner of the temple which contains Nagaraja, Nagakanyaka and Chithrkoodam.